Alternate Rogue

 3rd-level Avenger Archetype feature

-Because of your fervent devotion to your god you have gained the ability to channel their Divine Favor to cast holy spells:
+Your fervent devotion to your god has infused you with the ability to channel Divine Favor to cast divine magic:

 Divine Favor.
 The blessings of your god are represented by a pool of Divine Favor.
 The Anointed Magic table on the next page shows how much Divine Favor you have to cast Avenger spells of 1st-level and higher.
 To cast a spell, you must expend Divine Favor equal to the spell's level, and you regain all your expended Divine Favor when you finish a short or long rest.